Overview

 Alpha version

-KOMOJU Platform Model is currently in alpha stage, so please expect that further fixes, improvements, changes, and adjustments will happen in the near future.
+The KOMOJU Platform Model is currently in its alpha phase.
+Expect ongoing updates, improvements, and adjustments in the near future.

-Before adopting KOMOJU Platform Model, identifying which business use case applies to your business is essential.
-Platform Model supports two kinds of businesses - Platform Business and Marketplace Business.
-Here're the concise definitions of them:
+Before adopting the KOMOJU Platform Model, it’s crucial to determine which business case best applies to your operations.
+The Platform Model supports two primary business types: Platform Business and Marketplace Business.
+Below are brief definitions of each:

-1. Platform Business: If your business connects buyers and sellers and empowers the sellers to accept payments online from customers directly, you’re likely an e-commerce platform that should adopt our Platform Use Case. (examples of Platform Business: Shopify, WooCommerce...etc)
+1. Platform Business: If your business connects buyers with sellers and empowers the sellers to directly accept online payments from customers, you likely fall under the Platform Use Case.
+(Examples: Shopify, WooCommerce...etc)

-2. Marketplace Business: If your business manages the entire checkout journey and accepts payments online from customers directly on behalf of your sellers, you’re likely operating a marketplace that should adopt our Marketplace Use Case. (examples of Marketplace Business: Etsy, Airbnb, Uber...etc)
+2. Marketplace Business: If your business overseas the entire checkout journey and accepts online payments from customers directly on behalf of your sellers, you likely fall under the Marketplace Use Case.
+(Examples: Airbnb, Uber...etc)

 2. Platform Use Case